-- Cover the dough with plastic wrap or a damp kitchen towel and allow to proof for at least 8 and up to 12 hours.
-Depending on your schedule, you can make the dough at night and allow to proof overnight and bake in the morning, or make the dough in the morning and bake in the evening.
+- Cover the dough with plastic wrap or a damp kitchen towel and allow to proof for at least 8 and up to 12 hours in a warm place free of drafts.

 - After "proofing" your dough should have risen and approximately doubled.
 It should have a curved dome and look a bit like a distended belly.
 If you poke it with a floured finger, it should slowly come back.

 - Line a clean bowl with baking parchment.
 Make sure to use a parchment that can take high heat, as you will be baking at 475-500*.
 I use the brand IF YOU CARE, available at Whole Foods, Amazon and other specialty stores and buy the pre-cut sheets).

 - With wet fingers, pull the dough away from the bowl and grab it with both hands and rise it high above the bowl and allow it to stretch.
 As it returns to the bowl, fold it over itself.
 Don't worry if it seems loose and sticky, this is normal.

 - Wait about 90 seconds and repeat the stretching 2 more times.
 After the 3rd stretch, mound the dough into the parchment lined bowl, shaping it so the "seam" is on the bottom.
 Dust the dough lightly with flour and place in the refrigerator while you heat your dutch oven.